balenaltd/handbook/Flowdock.md

 <img alt="FlowDock Threads screenshot" src="https://lh5.googleusercontent.com/30wuav1RLnUOt1sM6l-ZNhRsP8a_6EU6MmFoyHmkcjcEpCrdfYZ2D42ME09ovCe4m18KkIa2HfToS7Lh0hRfzwR28fXHMlvCd16sYqweY_ZVTMzQU48ZUp6QOPSlrOno_lkxSgbA" align="left" height="400">

 Conversation threads is a Flowdock feature that can be a head-scratcher for new users, but an absolute must for everyone else, so make sure you learn how to use them.
-When looking at a room in flowdock, you may see various colours on the left of a message.
+When looking at a room in flowdock, you may see various colors on the left of a message.
+Those indicate the thread they were posted in.
+Click on the colored arrows and the throw view will open, where you can respond.
+Just writing in the flow will create a new thread

 ### If you are used to Slack/MatterMost/...